-Position F Principal roles Thre ee engagement partners Partner Control of audit services, communication with the senior management of the audited company SJi One senior manager/ Manager Senior manager/Manager Management of engagement team, management of audits t partne One senior manager/ Manager Senior manager/Manager Management of foreign component audits meni 10 CPAs Manager/Senior staff Performance of audit procedures in significant audit areas One senior manager/ Manager One senior manager/ Manager 10 CPAs Manager/S 13 qualified assistants (CPA exam passers, etc.) Senior manager/S Manager/S Staff etc.) Staff Performance of procedures for assessing the design and effectiveness of internal controls, performance of audit procedures other than important audit procedures Assistants to the Four unqualified assistants Assistant Data processing, reconciliation of administrative vouchers, other tasks not requiring significant judgements, management of sending/ collection of balance confirmation letters, administration of engagement documentation As Seven in-house experts (Note 2) Partner, manager, senior staff, etc. Assessment of IT control, verification of corporate tax, etc. treatment and of adequacy of retirement benefit obligations at audited companies
+Position Principal roles Three engagement partners Partner Control of audit services, communication with the senior management of the audited company SIS One senior manager/ Manager Senior manager/Manager Management of engagement team, management of audits engagement partners One senior manager/ Manager Senior manager/Manager Management of foreign component audits gemen 10 CPAs Manager/Senior staff Performance of audit procedures in significant audit areas 13 qualified assistants (CPA exam passers, etc. Staff Performance of audit procedures other than important audit procedures Assistants to the Four unqualified assistants Assistant Data processing, reconciliation of administrative vouchers, other tasks not requiring significant judgements, management of sending/ collection of balance confirmation letters, administration of engagement documentation Ase Seven in-house experts (Note 2) Partner, manager, senior staff, etc. Assessment of IT control, verification of corporate tax, etc. treatment and of adequacy of retirement benefit obligations at audited companies

-(Note 1) An example of an engagement team auditing a company having consolidated sales of approximately 1.6 trillion JPY that requires approximately 15,000 hours for audit engagements.
+(Note1) An example of an engagement team auditing a company having consolidated sales of approximately 1.6 trillion JPY that requires approximately 15,000 hours for audit engagements.

-(Note 2) In-house experts are assigned to engagement teams as needed
+(Note2) In-house experts are assigned to engagement teams as needed

-10 An attitude with a questioning mind, being alert to conditions which may indicate possible misstatement due to error or fraud, and a critical assessment of audit evidence.
+2 An attitude with a questioning mind, being alert to conditions which may indicate possible misstatement due to error or fraud, and a critical assessment of audit evidence.